-After the above optimizations and discussions among stakeholders, a candidate range of multi-objectives can be built by stakeholders, from which unanimous roadmap(s) can be determined.
-Figure 7 depicts the Pareto fronts of the three optimization rounds.
+After the above optimizations and discussions among stakeholders, a candidate range of multiple objectives can be built by stakeholders, from which unanimous roadmap(s) can be determined.
+Figure 8 depicts the Pareto fronts of the three optimization rounds.
 The detailed process of each optimization round is as follows.

-Figure 7 Pareto fronts of the three optimization rounds launched by three stakeholder groups
+Figure 8 Pareto fronts of the three optimization rounds launched by three stakeholders

-The first-round optimization by government stakeholders showedproposed a regular stepwise investment constraint (90, 70, 30, 20, and 20; the NPV without income was 188.29).
-The derived Pareto front (blue points) had an obvious inflection point at an NPV of approximately 151 (Figure 7a).
-As the Pareto fronts NPV decreased, the soil erosion reduction rate gradually decreased, but declined rapidly post the inflection point.
-The annual investment of roadmaps (visualized in the form of Figure 3d) on the left of the infection point indicated this phenomenon is caused by the low investment in the first year than the second
+During the first-round optimization, government stakeholders proposed a regular stepwise investment constraint (90, 70, 30, 20, and 20; the NPV without income was 188.29).
+The derived Pareto front (blue points) had an obvious inflection point at an NPV of approximately 151 (Figure 8a).
+As the Pareto fronts NPV decreased, the soil erosion reduction rate gradually decreased, and declined rapidly post the inflection point.
+Considering that government stakeholders are primary investors, they should strive for as much environmental effectiveness as possible with as little investment pressure as possible.
+Therefore, roadmaps near the inflection point (in the red box) are given priority.